 Every year in the Spring the small town I lived in would import sand from further inland, Kansas or Pennsylvania, and would dump it on the beaches.
 To confront the erosion, to halt the progress of time.
 Dozens of trucks would roll in backward – beep, beep, beep – to empty their contents and reinforce the coast, to stave off the inevitable for another year.
 Another moment.
 Another Summer.

-For in Summer the bathers would come.
-They would come from the cities; Philadelphia, New York and Newark.
+For in Summer, the bathers would come.
+They would come from the cities; Philadelphia, New York, and Newark.
 And they would lay their blankets and their towels on the foreign sand unaware that it had not been here just a month before.
-And an army of children would arrive armed with plastic, yellow buckets and molded shovels, bright red and green.
+And an army of children would arrive armed with plastic, yellow buckets, and molded shovels, bright red and green.
 And they would build castles and bury their fathers and dig for sand crabs.
 And the air smelled of salt and seafood and seaweed and the rot of damp reeds.
-At the end of the day they would stand at the edges of the Ocean where the water was thin to wash the sand from their bodies and hands and feet.
-Into the water the sand went in swirls of bubbles and foam.
+At the end of the day, they would stand at the edges of the ocean where the water was thin to wash the sand from their bodies, hands, and feet.
+Into the water, the sand went in swirls of bubbles and foam.

 All the while the Ocean was there, right beside us, silently taking the Earth away.

-This post originally published on Apr 3, 2013
+This post was originally published on Apr 3, 2013